-When having created a Dataset, you automatically get different instances of that Dataset in 3 default environments (Development, testing and production), as described at: Creating a dataset.
+When you have created a Dataset, you automatically get different instances of it in three default environments (development, testing and production), as described in Creating a dataset.

 This section describes how to use and manage different Dataset environments.

 Set up the data feed so that each Dataset environment is connected solely to the matching Bizagi process environment type.

 For instance, have Bizagi processes in the Development environment send data to the Dataset Development environment.
 Similarly, Bizagi processes in the Testing environment should send data to the Dataset Testing environment.

 The three default environments provided for a Dataset cannot be deleted.